SONM (SNM) Price Hits $0.16 on Exchanges

 According to CryptoCompare, “SONM is a a multi-purpose decentralized supercomputer for general purpose computing, allowig users to monetize their idle hardware and providing services that range from site hosting to scientific calculations.
 The SONM project implements a fog computing structure instead of a costly cloud structure, reducing middlemen fees.
 The SNM token is required to buy and sell computational power in the SONM network. “

-It is usually not possible to buy alternative cryptocurrencies such as SONM directly using U.S. dollars.
-Investors seeking to trade SONM should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SONM using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as SONM directly using US dollars.
+Investors seeking to trade SONM should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy SONM using one of the aforementioned exchanges.

 Receive News & Updates for SONM Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SONM and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.